๐ŸฆฟBiomedical Engineering II

 Thermal Biosensors

-• Label-free and universal—any reaction with measurable ΔH\Delta H can be detected without specific optical or electrochemical properties
+• Label-free and universal.
+Any reaction with a measurable ฮ”H\Delta H can be detected, regardless of whether the reactants have useful optical or electrochemical properties.

-• Metabolic studies and drug discovery applications benefit from direct measurement of reaction energetics in living cells
+• Metabolic studies and drug discovery applications benefit from direct measurement of reaction energetics, including in living cells via isothermal titration calorimetry (ITC) and related techniques.

-Compare: Thermal vs. Electrochemical—thermal sensors are truly universal (any reaction with heat change) but less sensitive than electrochemical methods.
-Use thermal when you need to study reaction thermodynamics directly; use electrochemical when you need maximum sensitivity for specific analytes.
+Compare: Thermal vs. Electrochemical.
+Thermal sensors are truly universal (any reaction with a heat change), but less sensitive than electrochemical methods.
+Use thermal when you need to study reaction thermodynamics directly; use electrochemical when you need maximum sensitivity for a specific analyte.

 Magnetic Transduction

-Magnetic biosensors use magnetic nanoparticles or magnetoresistive elements to detect binding events.
-The key advantage is that biological samples have essentially zero magnetic background, enabling detection in complex matrices.
+Magnetic biosensors use magnetic nanoparticles or magnetoresistive sensing elements to detect binding events.
+The key advantage is that biological samples have essentially zero magnetic background, so there's very little noise to compete with your signal.

 Magnetic Biosensors

-• Low background interference—blood, serum, and tissue have negligible magnetic signals, enabling direct measurement without sample purification
+• Low background interference.
+Blood, serum, and tissue have negligible magnetic signals, enabling direct measurement without extensive sample purification.

-• Ultrasensitive detection of cancer biomarkers and pathogens at femtomolar concentrations in point-of-care settings
+• Ultrasensitive detection of cancer biomarkers and pathogens at femtomolar concentrations has been demonstrated, making these promising for point-of-care diagnostics.

-Compare: Magnetic vs. Optical—both offer high sensitivity, but magnetic sensors work in opaque samples (whole blood) where optical methods fail.
-Optical sensors provide better multiplexing; magnetic sensors provide better performance in complex biological matrices.
+Compare: Magnetic vs. Optical.
+Both offer high sensitivity, but magnetic sensors work in opaque samples (whole blood) where optical methods fail due to scattering and absorption.
+Optical sensors provide better multiplexing; magnetic sensors provide better performance in complex, unprocessed biological matrices.

 Quick Reference Table